Brazil 1-0 Cameroon: Neymar goes off injured as Brazil win friendly

 -

-Paris St-Germain forward Neymar played for only six minutes as Brazil edged out Cameroon in Milton Keynes.
+Paris St-Germain star Neymar played only six minutes as Brazil edged out African champions Cameroon on Tuesday.

-Neymar appeared to injure his groin while taking a shot and was replaced by Everton's Richarlison.
+Neymar suffered an adductor muscle injury while taking a shot and was replaced by Richarlison.

 Manchester City's Gabriel Jesus struck the post for Brazil in the second half, while Arthur hit the crossbar with a long-range effort.